-Screen Action 1.
-Start the installer.
-See Section 5.19, "Starting the Oracle Universal Installer".
-2. Welcome Click Next.
-3. Specify Inventory Directory and This screen appears only if this is the first installation of any Oracle product on this computer.
-Credentials Enter the full path of the inventory directory : Enter a full path to the inventory directory.
+1 2.
+Weld 0 2.
+Weld Start the installer.
+Refer to Section 5.17, "Starting Oracle Universal Installer". come Click Next.
+Dire Specify Inventory Directory and Credentials This screen appears only if this is the first installation of any Oracle product on this computer.
+Cred Enter the full path of the inventory directory : Enter a full path to the inventory directory.
 Enter a directory that is different from the Oracle home directory for the product files.
-Example: /opt/oracle/oraInventory Specify Operating System group name : Select the operating system group that will have write permission for the inventory directory.
+Example: /opt/oracle/oraInventory Specify operating system group name : Select the operating system group that will have write permission for the inventory directory.
 Example: oinstall Click Next.
 4. Run orainstRoot.sh This screen appears only if this is the first installation of any Oracle product on this computer.
 Run the orainstRoot.sh script in a different shell as the root user.
 The script is located in the inventory directory.
 After running the script, click Continue .
-5. Specify File Locations Name : Enter a name to identify this Oracle home.
+5. Spec cify File Locations Name : Enter a name to identify this Oracle home.
 The name can consist of alphanumeric and the underscore () characters only, and cannot be longer than 128 characters.
 Example: OH_J2EE Destination Path : Enter the full path to the destination directory.
 This is the Oracle home.
 If the directory does not exist, the installer creates it.
 If you want to create the directory beforehand, create it as the oracle user; do not create it as the root user.
 Example: /opt/oracle/OraJ2EE Click Next.
-6. Specify Hardware This screen appears only if the computer is part of a hardware cluster.
-Cluster Installation Mode When you are installing a middle tier, select Local Installation because hardware cluster is not supported for middle tiers.
+6. Spec Specify Hardware Cluster Installation Mode This screen appears only if the computer is part of a hardware cluster.
+Clus When you are installing a middle tier, select Local Installation because hardware cluster is not supported for middle tiers.
 Click Next.

-Table 7-12 (Cont.)
-First Few Screens of the Middle-tier Installation
+Table 7-12 (Continued)First Few Screens of the Middle-tier Installation

 Screen Action 7.
-Select a Product to Install Select Oracle Application Server 10g to install a middle tier.
+Select a Product to Install Select Oracle Application Server to install a middle tier.
 If you need to install additional languages, click Product Languages .
-See Section 5.8, "Installing Additional Languages" for details.
+Refer to Section 5.8, "Installing Additional Languages" for details.
 Click Next.
 8. Select Installation Type The options displayed on this screen depend on what you selected in the Select a Product to Install screen.
-If you selected Oracle Application Server 10g (which refers to the Oracle Application Server middle tier), the screen displays: ■ J2EE and Web Cache ■ Portal and Wireless ■ Business Intelligence and Forms Click Next.
+If you selected Oracle Application Server (which refers to the Oracle Application Server middle tier), the screen displays: ■ J2EE and Web Cache Portal and Wireless Business Intelligence and Forms Click Next.
 If you get an error message saying that the TMP environment variable is not set, it means that the default temp directory does not have enough space.
 You can either set the TMP environment variable to point to a different directory or free up enough space in the default temp directory.
-For details on the TMP environment variable, see Section 4.9.6, "TMP".
+For details on the TMP environment variable, see Section 4.8.5, "TMP and TMPDIR".
 9. Confirm Pre-Installation Requirements Verify that you meet all the requirements listed on the screen.
 Click Next .

-See Figure 6-2 for a graphic that summarizes the screen sequence.
+Refer to Figure 6-2 for a graphic that summarizes the screen sequence.
 These screens are the same for installing OracleAS Infrastructure or middle tier.